Polish State Railways: 1990 to today

+Sabotage

+August 2023, a series of suspected sabotage events occurred.
+The "radio stop" command system has a vulnerability - when a certain three tonal signal is transmitted through the railway radio network, trains stop automatically.
+On August 25 at 9:23 pm on two sections of line near Szczecin a stop signal was broadcast by an unknown person.
+It affected more than 20 trains and freight traffic was stopped as a precaution.
+Services were restored within hours.
+The next day at 6pm near Gdynia a second incident took place - a freight train was also affected later that evening.
+On the 27th trains near Białystok were affected by fake stop signals.
+Five passenger trains and one freight train were stopped.
+Two men were arrested in connection with the disruption near Białystok.
+One suspect is a police officer.
+Prosecutors opened an investigation.
+On the 28th, Police in Białystok announced they had begun a dismissal procedure against the officer arrested on Sunday.
+Sixteen people have been arrested as suspects in spying for Russia.

+The disruptions are being investigated both by police and intelligence organisations, including the Internal Security Agency.

+Some of the disruptive signals included the Russian anthem and part of a speech by Vladimir Putin.

 Corporate Subdivisions

 PKP Intercity

 PKP Intercity is a semi-independent division of PKP that operates long-distance passenger trains in Poland.
 It was founded in 2001 when, in preparation for separation between infrastructure management and transport operations, the Polish State Railways were reorganized into a number of independent operating companies under the unified direction of the PKP Group.

 PKP Intercity operates all InterCity trains in Poland as well as most of the country's EuroCity services throughout Europe.
 Although competition is rising in the long-distance rail travel market in Poland, PKP Intercity still holds a de facto monopoly in the industry, as its current market share represents almost 100% of the segment.

 PKP Intercity's trains currently (2015) operate under the following brands: